Is Vital Proteins Collagen Kosher?

 For consumers seeking kosher-certified collagen supplements, these brands offer certified options:

-- Aletacollagen Proteins: OU-certified bovine collagen
+- OU-certified bovine collagen

 - Vital Proteins